Medicare Advantage Plans in Wyoming

 - You have end-stage renal disease or ALS.

-Your individual Initial Enrollment Period starts three months before the 25th month of receiving disability benefits.
+Your Initial Enrollment Period starts three months before the 25th month of receiving disability benefits.
 It includes that entire month, and it ends three months after that.

 2. During the Open Enrollment Period or Annual Election Period ( October 15 and ends on December 7)